-- 1. Promote the integration of climate change into policies and sectoral strategies as well as in the planning of development at the national level; - 2.
-Improve knowledge about, the promotion of scientific research into, and the production and dissemination of information on climate change; - 3.
-Develop and promote climate change mitigation activities (REDD+ and NAMA) in all sectors; - 4.
-Strengthen and promote climate change adaptation activities; - 5.
-Promote research and development at the national level and the transfer of technologies for climate change; - 6.
-Prevent and manage the risk of natural disasters; - 7.
-Promote and strengthen international cooperation and the mobilization of funding for the implementation of the NCCP.
+- Complete a national greenhouse gas (GHG) emissions inventory by sector; - Evaluate the vulnerability of different sectors to climatic change; - Propose climate change mitigation measures; - Propose measures for adapting to climatic change; - Educate, train and raise awareness on climate change; - Mobilize financial resources for the fight against climatic change. - Promote the integration of climate change into policies and sectoral strategies as well as in the planning of development at the national level; - Improve knowledge about, the promotion of scientific research into, and the production and dissemination of information on climate change; - Develop and promote climate change mitigation activities (REDD+ and NAMA) in all sectors; - Strengthen and promote climate change adaptation activities; - Promote research and development at the national level and the transfer of technologies for climate change; - Prevent and manage the risk of natural disasters; - Promote and strengthen international cooperation and the mobilization of funding for the implementation of the NCCP.